-D340001 Mammal Display

-D340002 Bird Display

-D340003 Fish Display

-D340004 Reptile or Amphibian Display

-Please note: Classes 01-04 are board or poster exhibits.
+- D340001 Mammal Display Choose one mammal from the wild and share on your display about the mammal.
+Examples include life history, behavior, habitat or other interesting facts. - D340002 Bird Display Choose one bird from the wild and share on your display about the bird.
+Examples include life history, behavior, habitat or other interesting facts. - D340003 Fish Display Choose one fish from the wild and share on your display about the fish.
+Examples include life history, behavior, habitat or other interesting facts. - D340004 Reptile or Amphibian Display Choose one reptile or amphibian and share on your display about the reptile or amphibian.
+Examples include life history, behavior, habitat or other interesting facts. - Please note: Classes 01-04 are board or poster exhibits.
 Display may show any aspect of wildlife, wildlife habitat, or related conservation, restoration, or management.
 Examples: life history or other facts about one type of wildlife; how to manage wildlife on a farm or in town; managing habitat for one kind of wildlife; life requirements for one kind of wildlife during one season or through the year; wildlife study methods; wildlife behavior (example: when nesting, finding food, moving, etc.); habitats (examples: grasslands, wetlands, river or stream corridors) and what wildlife is found there; habitat needs for a specific kind of wildlife.
-For more ideas, refer to project booklets.

-Wildlife Connections - Board or poster exhibit.
+For more ideas, refer to project booklets. - D340005 Wildlife Connections Board or poster exhibit.
 The purpose of this display is to show interconnections and related aspects among animals, plants, and other habitat components.
 All displays should show two or more interactions (connections) that occur between/among animals or between animals and their habitat.
 Displays might show how animals interact with other animals, with people, or with their habitat.
 Examples: 1) Food chain display.
-Use pictures, drawings, or other items to illustrate the source of food energy and where it goes - who eats whom or what.
+Use pictures, drawings, or other items to illustrate the source of food energy and where it goes who eats whom or what.
 Use arrows to show the direction of the energy (food) flow.
 2) Show the role of predators, scavengers, insect eaters, or others in nature.
 3) Show how wildlife numbers (populations) change through the year or with their habitat.
 4) Show predation, competition, or other behavior interactions of wildlife.
 5) Choose one kind of wildlife and make observations through a season or year, keep notes of interactions, then make a display of what you saw.
-6) For more ideas, refer to project booklets.

-Wildlife Tracks - Board or diorama-type box exhibit.
+6) For more ideas, refer to project booklets. - D340006 Wildlife Tracks Board or diorama-type box exhibit.
 Make a display of animal tracks using plaster-of-paris casts.
 For both options, include a brief description of your experiences in making the tracks so the judges better understand what you did and learned.
-Two options:

-1) Option one should show plaster-of-paris tracks of five or more kinds of wildlife along with a picture or illustration of each kind of animal.
+Two options: 1) Option one should show plaster-of-paris tracks of five or more kinds of wildlife along with a picture or illustration of each kind of animal.
 2) Option two should show more than one plaster-of-paris track of one specific kind of wildlife and should include a picture or illustration of the animal, what the animal may eat, and what may eat the animal.
 Positive casts (impressions as they would be in nature) are preferred.
 3) Option three should show two tracks and include the animal's habitat needs including preferred food, shelter, water, and space in addition to picture or illustration of the animal.